Christopher Rocchia

-Christopher Rocchia (born 1 February 1998) is a French professional footballer who plays as a left-back for club Aubagne Air Bel.
+Christopher Rocchia (born 1 February 1998) is a French professional footballer who plays as a left-back for club Valenciennes.

 Club career

 Marseille

 Rocchia made his professional debut on 29 November 2018 in the UEFA Europa League Group Stage against Eintracht Frankfurt.
 He replaced Bouna Sarr after 80 minutes in a 4–0 away loss.

 Sochaux (loan)

 He was loaned to Sochaux in January 2019 until the end of the season.
 Upon his return to Marseille, he failed to establish himself in the first squad, and on 2 September 2019 he returned to Sochaux for another loan.

 Dijon

 On 15 June 2021, he moved to Dijon as a free agent on a two-year contract.
 He left the club at the end of the 2022-23 season.

 Villefranche

 On 7 January 2025, Rocchia signed with Villefranche.

 Personal life

 Born in France, Rocchia is of Comorian and Malagasy descent.